-Adjusted EBIT for 2018 by business segment was as follows:
+Adjusted EBIT for 2018 by business segment and division was as follows:

 Marketing activities Industrial activities 2018 Adjusted EBIT

 (U.S.\$ million)

-Metals and Minerals 1,742 4,053 5,795
+Metals and minerals 1,742 4,053 5,795

-Energy Products 742 3,209 3,951
+Energy products 742 3,209 3,951

-Agricultural Products 21 21

-Marketing activities Industrial activities 2018 Adjusted EBIT

-(U.S.\$ million)

-Corporate and other (91) (533) (624)
+Corporate and other (1) (70) (533) (603)

 Total 2,414 6,729 9,143

 Marketing Adjusted EBIT for the year ended 31 December 2018 was U.S.\$2,414 million, a decrease of 17.0 per cent. over the year ended 31 December 2017.
-Marketing Adjusted EBIT in the Metals and Minerals business segment decreased 13.0 per cent. over 2017, reflecting challenging market dynamics within the alumina and cobalt markets in the second half of the year, outweighing generally healthy underlying demand and supportive physical commodity market conditions.
-Marketing Adjusted EBIT in the Energy Products business segment decreased 25.0 per cent. over 2017, reflecting the strong 2017 base, a reduction in trading opportunities due to oil forward curves being in backwardation for the majority of the year, and a more cautious approach to coal marketing Adjusted EBIT for the Agricultural Products business segment decreased by 23.0 per cent. compared to 2017 due to poor crop sizes in Australia and Argentina, continued industry margin pressures and a decline in the sugar price.
+Marketing Adjusted EBIT in the metals and minerals division decreased 13.0 per cent. over 2017, reflecting challenging market dynamics within the alumina and cobalt markets in the second half of the year, outweighing generally healthy underlying demand and supportive physical commodity market conditions.
+Marketing Adjusted EBIT in the energy products division decreased 25.0 per cent. over 2017, reflecting the strong 2017 base, a reduction in trading opportunities due to oil forward curves being in backwardation for the majority of the year, and a more cautious approach to coal marketing opportunities from an expected risk/return perspective, with 11 per cent. lower thermal volumes.